Quackers71/automation-sre/notes.md

 #### Modules (are Not Classes)
 - You can't create instances of a Module
 - Mixin - used for Module functionality into Classes

+#### Library
+- A collection of code, likely organized into multiple modules, that can be reused by any program that imports it.